A handful of country boozers with rooms + a pizza shop.

-The PA is an 18th Century inn and sits prominently opposite Wilton House.
+The PA is an 18th-century inn and sits prominently opposite Wilton House.
 Originally used as overflow accommodation for guests of the Earl and Countess of Pembroke, and later as an Officers’ Mess; the pub is now a buzzy and vibrant place with flowing outside space and a nole pizza kitchen.

 The Silver Plough dates back to the 18th Century and is packed with charm and period features.
 It’s a place for people to pop in for a pint and a packet of crisps, or something more substantial from our food menu.